Unbounded dynamics for three dimensional vector fields: The general theorem:

 \section{The general theorem:}

-In this section we prove Th.\ref{in}.
-From now on $F=(F_1,F_2,F_3)$ will always denote a smooth vector field of $\mathbf{R}^3$ and $s\in\mathbf{R}^3$ will always denote a shorthand notation for an initial condition $(x,y,z)$.
-As mentioned above, we prove Th.\ref{in} by using direct qualitative analysis of the vector field $F$, and we are particularly interested in the case where $F$ is a polynomial vector field - i.e., each component $F_i$, $i=1,2,3$ is a multivariate polynomial in $x,y,z$.
+In this section we prove Theorem \ref{in}.
+From now on $F=(F_1,F_2,F_3)$ will always denote a smooth vector field of $\mathbb{R}^3$ and $s\in\mathbb{R}^3$ will always denote a shorthand notation for an initial condition $(x,y,z)$.
+As mentioned above, we prove Theorem \ref{in} by using direct qualitative analysis of the vector field $F$, and we are particularly interested in the case where $F$ is a polynomial vector field - i.e., each component $F_i$, $i=1,2,3$ is a multivariate polynomial in $x,y,z$.
 Whenever this is the case, we refer to $F$ as a \textbf{polynomial vector field}.
-With these ideas in mind, we first prove the following fact about polynomial vector fields - which, even though we will not use directly, will motivate our results later on in this paper: \begin{proposition} With previous notations Let $\dot{s}=F(s)$, $F=(F_1,F_2,F_3)$ be a polynomial vector field of $\mathbf{R}^3$ with a finite number of fixed points.
-Then, whenever the Jacobian determinant of $F$ is not identically zero throughout $\mathbf{R}^3$, $F$ extends continuously to $S^3$ with $\infty$ added as a fixed point for the flow. \end{proposition} \begin{proof} If $F$ is a linear vector field, the proof is immediate and follows easily by proving that if a matrix is invertible, then whenever $||s_n||\to\infty$ we have $||F(s_n)||\to\infty$.
+With these ideas in mind, we first prove the following fact about polynomial vector fields - which, even though we will not use directly, will motivate our results later on in this paper: \begin{proposition} With previous notations Let $\dot{s}=F(s)$, $F=(F_1,F_2,F_3)$ be a polynomial vector field of $\mathbb{R}^3$ with a finite number of fixed points.
+Then, whenever $F$ has a finite number of fixed points is $\mathbb{R}^3$, $F$ can be modified around $\infty$ s.t. it extends continuously to $S^3$ with $\infty$ added as a fixed point for the flow.
+Moreover, this extension is orbitally equivalent to the flow of the original vector field in a punctured neighborhood of $\infty$. \end{proposition} \begin{proof} If $F$ is a linear vector field, the proof is immediate and follows easily by proving that if a matrix is invertible, then whenever $\mid \mid s_n\mid \mid \to\infty$ we have $\mid \mid F(s_n)\mid \mid \to\infty$.
 Therefore, assume now that $F$ is non-linear - i.e., every $F_i$, $i=1,2,3$ is a multivariate polynomial of degree at most $n$ (for some $n>1$).
-From now on, we further assume $n>1$ is minimal - i.e., we assume that $n>1$ is such that exists at least one $i\in\{1,2,3\}$ s.t. $F_i$ is a multivariate polynomial in $s=(x,y,z)$ of degree exactly $n$.
+From now on, we further assume $n>1$ is minimal - i.e., we assume that $n>1$ is such that exists at least one $i\in\{1,2,3\}$ such that $F_i$ is a multivariate polynomial in $s=(x,y,z)$ of degree exactly $n$.
 Moreover, setting $\bullet$ as the inner product, observe $F(s)\bullet s=F_1(s)\bullet x+F_2(s)\bullet y+F_3(s)\bullet z$ is also a multivariate polynomial - in particular, we can write $F(s)\bullet s=P(s)$, where $P(s)$ is a multivariable polynomial of degree $n+1$.
-Now, convert the above equation to spherical coordinates $(r,\theta,\varphi)$ - where $r=||(x,y,z)||$, $\theta\in[0,\pi]$ and $\varphi\in[0,2\pi)$.
-By the discussion above we can rewrite the above equation as $F(s)\bullet s=\sum_{i=1}^{n+1}a_i r^i g_i(\theta,\varphi)$ - where $(a_1,...,a_n)$ is a non-zero vector and $g_0,...,g_n$ are the products and sums of trigonometric functions in $\theta$ and $\varphi$.
-In particular, the functions $g_0,...,g_{n+1}$ are independent of $r$.\\
+Now, convert the above equation to spherical coordinates $(r,\theta,\varphi)$ - where $r=\mid \mid (x,y,z)\mid \mid $, $\theta\in[0,\pi]$ and $\varphi\in[0,2\pi)$.
+By the discussion above we can rewrite the above equation as $F(s)\bullet s=\sum_{i=0}^{n+1}a_i r^{i} g_i(\theta,\varphi)$ - where $(a_0,\ldots ,a_{n+1})$ is a non-zero vector and $g_0,\ldots ,g_{n+1}$ are the products and sums of trigonometric functions in $\theta$ and $\varphi$.
+In particular, the functions $g_0,\ldots ,g_{n+1}$ are independent of $r$ (some of them are possibly constants).\\